Professor, Philosophy and Affiliated Professor, Africana Studies

 2003- Publications committee, Institute for African Development, Cornell University

-2002-Wagadu: A Journal of Transnational Women’s and Gender Studies (eJournal, wagadu.org), SUNY Cortland (Co-founder and Editor-in-Chief)
+2002-present Wagadu: A Journal of Transnational Women’s and Gender Studies (eJournal, wagadu.org), SUNY Cortland (Co-founder and Editor-in-Chief)

 2002-06 Radical Philosophy Association (Co-chair)